 Every prayer starts with a Takbiratul-Ihram, after which we leave all of our worldly matters and give our undivided attention to the prayer.

 Dua Iftitah is a blessed Sunnah (encouraged) that is encouraged to be recited during a prayer.
-As per the rulings in Mazhab As-Syafee, the acts of Sunnah during the prayers itself can be categorised into two:
+As per the rulings in Mazhab As-Syafee, the acts of Sunnah during the prayers themselves can be categorised into two:

 Dua Iftitiah is recited after the Takbiratul-Ihram during the first rakaat.